zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 - accept an email, a password, a first name, and a last name.
 - create a new user in the database.
 No password hashing, nothing fancy.
 We will work on additional security measures later in the sprint.
 - return an object containing just the `{ id }`.
-We could also return the saved `user` object or reflect back the input data.
+We could also return the saved `user` object or reflect the input data.
 The key is not to return the password.

-First, we should think whether we have the necessary data structures in place.
-We have a `user` table in our database, but currently it does not contain `email` and `password` fields.
-We will need to add them to the database.
+First, we should consider whether we have the necessary data structures in place.
+Our database has a `user` table, but it does not currently contain `email` and `password` fields.
+We will need to add them.

-Add a migration by running `npm run migrate:new emailPassword` to create a new migration file in the `database/migrations` folder.
+**Add a migration** by running `npm run migrate:new emailPassword` to create a new migration file in the `database/migrations` folder.
 Go to the new migration file and add the necessary SQL to add `email` and `password` text columns to the `user` table.
-The `email` field should be unique, both fields should be not nullable.
+The `email` field should be unique, and both fields should not be nullable.

-Once it seems to be ready, try running it with `npm run migrate:latest`.
+Once it seems ready, try running it with `npm run migrate:latest`.
 If it fails, try again.
-If it succeeds, run `npm run gen:types` to update the TypeScript types (`database/types.ts` file), so they reflect the new `email` and `password` columns.
+If it succeeds, run `npm run gen:types` to update the TypeScript types (`database/types.ts` file) so they reflect the new `email` and `password` columns.

 **Step 5.** Add a simple signup procedure that passes the test.

-Start by looking at a provided `userSignup.spec.ts` test file to know what the procedure should do and how you could test your other procedures.
+Start by looking at a provided `userSignup.spec.ts` test file to know what the procedure should do and how to test your other procedures.

-If we run, `npm test signup`, our test fails. **Finish the `signup` procedure** in the `controllers/user/signup.ts` file to make the test pass.
+If we run `npm test signup`, our test fails. **Finish the `signup` procedure** in the `controllers/user/signup.ts` file to make the test pass.

 **Note.** Besides our validated `input`, every procedure receives the context - `ctx` (defined in `trpc/index.ts`).
-It will be our primary vehicle for dependency injection for stateful objects, such as database connections.
-In our tests, we will use it to pass a database connection that is configured to automatically rollback everything that happens inside a test.
+It will be our primary vehicle for dependency injection for stateful objects like database connections.
+In our tests, we will use it to pass a database connection configured to roll back everything that happens inside a test automatically.

-**Hint.** You can use the `userRepository` object from the `ctx.repos` to interact with the database.
+**Hint:** You can interact with the database using the `userRepository` object from the `ctx.repos`.

 **Step 6.** Instead of inline schema, derive your validation schema from the `entities/user.ts` file.

 We are using a custom schema for our signup procedure.
-That is not a problem in itself, and we might not need to rush to reuse existing validation functions.
-However, we could forsee a potential problem.
-We will need to add a login procedure in the future, and if this procedure has its own schema, it might get out of sync with the signup schema.
-We generally would like to have a single set of schemas that we can reuse across our application, which make sure that all `user` fields follow the same rules.
-Imagine the user confusion if we would allow 7-character passwords in the signup procedure, but require 8-character passwords in the login procedure.
-This would throw an error in the login procedure and we would have a very angry user 😠.
+That isn't always a problem, and we might not need to rush to reuse existing validation functions.
+However, we could foresee a potential problem.
+We will need to add a login procedure in the future, and if this procedure has its schema, it might get out of sync with the signup schema.
+We generally would like a single set of schemas, ensuring that `user` fields follow the same rules throughout the application.
+Imagine the confusion if we would allow 7-character passwords in the signup procedure but require 8-character passwords in the login procedure.
+The login procedure would throw an error for a password that was accepted by the signup procedure.
+Then, the user could not login 😠.

 **First**, look into the `entities/user.ts` file and adapt it to contain our new `email` and `password` fields.
-This file will contain the central schema for our `user` entity and the procedures will derive their schemas from it.
+This file will contain the central schema for our `user` entity, and the procedures will derive their schemas from it.

 **Then**, import this schema into the `signup` procedure and derive a signup validation schema from it.
-You can use Zod's `pick` method to specify a subset of properties from an object that you want to accept and validate.
+You can use Zod's `pick` method to specify a subset of properties from an object you want to accept and validate.

 **Step 7.** Add an `article/findAll.ts` procedure to list all articles.

-Now you should be familiar with the structure of a tRPC procedure.
+Now, you should be familiar with the structure of a tRPC procedure.
 Try to add a new procedure that lists all articles in the database.
 It should return an array of articles.
 There is no need to join other tables.
 We recommend the following steps:

 1. it should return an empty array when there are no articles;
 2. it should return a list of articles when there are some articles;
-3. it should return latest articles first.
+3. it should return the latest articles first.
 You can use the `id` field for that.
-Alternatively, you can add a `createdAt` field to the `article` entity.
+Alternatively, add a `createdAt` field to the `article` entity.

-This is a good time to practice TDD.
-Write a test first for an empty array and then write a procedure that makes the test pass.
+This is an excellent time to practice TDD.
+Write a test for an empty array and then write a procedure that makes the test pass.
 That might require a lot less code than you think.
-At this step you might not even need to touch the database.
+At this step, you might not even need to touch the database.

-Once you need to deal with the database, you can use the test utility functions, such as `insertAll` and, optionally `clearTables`, to prepare the database for your tests.
+Once you deal with the database, you can use the test utility functions, such as `insertAll` and, optionally, `clearTables`, to prepare the database for your tests.

-Then, we recommend to introduce an `articleRepository` that will abstract away the database queries from the procedure.
-We would also recommend to practice dependency injection with the utility function `provideRepos`.
+Then, we recommend introducing an `articleRepository` that will abstract away the database queries from the procedure.
+We also recommend practicing dependency injection with the utility function `provideRepos`.
 You can see its usage in the `user/signup.ts` file.
-Just make sure to add your new `articleRepository` into the `repositories/index.ts` file as it is used to type-check the repositories.
+Just make sure to add your new `articleRepository` to the `repositories/index.ts` file, as it is used to type-check the repositories.

-There will be a solution available for this step later on in this sprint.
+A solution will be available for this step later on in this sprint.

 # Directions for further research (1 hour+)

 - What are the trade-offs between REST APIs and RPC APIs?
-- How could you have Express.js endpoints and tRPC endpoints in the same application?
+- How could you have Express.js and tRPC endpoints in the same application?
-- How could throw human-friendly errors in your tRPC procedures?
+- How could you throw human-friendly errors in your tRPC procedures?